dotnet/AspNetCore.Docs/aspnetcore/blazor/security/blazor-web-app-with-oidc.md

 This section explains how to configure the sample app.

 > [!NOTE]
-> For Microsoft Entra ID and Azure AD B2C, you can use <xref:Microsoft.Identity.Web.AppBuilderExtension.AddMicrosoftIdentityWebApp%2A> from [Microsoft Identity Web](/entra/msal/dotnet/microsoft-identity-web/) ([`Microsoft.Identity.Web` NuGet package](https://www.nuget.org/packages/Microsoft.Identity.Web), [API documentation](<xref:Microsoft.Identity.Web?displayProperty=fullName>)), which adds both the OIDC and Cookie authentication handlers with the appropriate defaults.
+> For Microsoft Entra ID, Entra ID for customers and Azure AD B2C, you can use <xref:Microsoft.Identity.Web.AppBuilderExtension.AddMicrosoftIdentityWebApp%2A> from [Microsoft Identity Web](/entra/msal/dotnet/microsoft-identity-web/) ([`Microsoft.Identity.Web` NuGet package](https://www.nuget.org/packages/Microsoft.Identity.Web), [API documentation](<xref:Microsoft.Identity.Web?displayProperty=fullName>)), which adds both the OIDC and Cookie authentication handlers with the appropriate defaults.
 The sample app and the guidance in this section doesn't use Microsoft Identity Web.
 The guidance demonstrates how to configure the OIDC handler *manually* for any OIDC provider.
 For more information on implementing Microsoft Identity Web, see the linked resources.

 The following <xref:Microsoft.AspNetCore.Authentication.OpenIdConnect.OpenIdConnectOptions> configuration is found in the project's `Program` file on the call to <xref:Microsoft.Extensions.DependencyInjection.OpenIdConnectExtensions.AddOpenIdConnect%2A>: